List of V Idioms:

 very thing: the exact thing needed.

-- I was skeptical, but the vitamins were the very thing I needed to get well.
+- I was skeptical, but the vitamins the nutritionist recommended were the very thing I needed to get well.

 - His temper is the very thing that’s preventing him from being successful.